playandprosper/sponsor-i18n/README.md

 The **i18n** application is used in conjunction with the [php-avc](https://github.com/playandprosper/sponsor-avc) Model View Controller framework.
 It is compatible with **Ruby on Rails** and other `i18n` components.
 In fact, [php-avc](https://github.com/playandprosper/sponsor-avc) has a customized `i18n.php` helper script that interfaces with the engine itself, to provide an easier templating experience to the PHP framework.
 In Ruby, the [i18n-rubygem](https://github.com/playandprosper/i18n-rubygem) package is designed to provide that `i18n.php` interface into the **i18n** binary to the Rails framework.
 You can bring the **i18n** binary to any front end system.
 It's a basic HTTP GET request to `127.0.0.1:8888/en_US?key=&text=&context=` in order to get back the translated value.
 You can also hit `127.0.0.1:8888/meta?key=<key>` to extract data points like `language`, `country`, `currency`, `flag`, `bcp`, `capitol`, `tz`, `short`.
 Replace `<key>` with any one of them and the body of the request contains the value of the metadata property itself.
 The `flag` returns with a literal emoji like `🇺🇸`.

-By sponsoring the repository, you're not buying a copy of the source code for ownership.
-You're being granted a limited use license under BUSL 1.1 until it becomes open source on 11/11/2033.
-Without sponsorship, permission to run and use the binary is prohibited.
-To begin using **i18n** in _any capacity_ please select the $666/mo option here 👉🏻 https://github.com/sponsors/andreimerlescu.
-Sponsorship grants you read-only access to the _source code_ of i18n and it unlocks the binary download links below.
+## Licensing and Access

+**i18n** is licensed, not sold.
+Neither a purchase nor a sponsorship transfers ownership of the software or its source code.
+There are two ways in.

+**Binary license: $39.99 per minor version.** Buy on the [i18n website](https://YOUR-DOMAIN/buy.php) and a signed download link is emailed to you.
+The license covers every patch release in that minor version line (for example, every `0.0.x` release) and permits production use inside your own application.
+You receive compiled binaries only, with up to 9 downloads from the network you purchased on.
+Lost the email?
+The order lookup on the website recovers your download commands and SHA256 checksums.

+**Sponsorship: $666/month via [GitHub Sponsors](https://github.com/sponsors/andreimerlescu).** Sponsors receive a binary license for every minor version released while their sponsorship is active, confidential read-only access to the private repository, the ability to build from source, and up to 3 hours per month of the developer's time for features and integrations.
+Source code is confidential and may not be redistributed.
+Repository access ends when sponsorship ends; binaries you already hold stay licensed.

+**Earlier releases.** Versions distributed before the move to commercial licensing, including `v0.0.1`, were distributed under the Business Source License 1.1 and remain governed by that license for the copies already distributed.
+Every later version is governed by the EULA.

-Now, let me show you what you're sponsoring!
-When you see it live on the [Play and Prosper](https://playandprospertherapy.com/) website, it'll sell itself, but until that day arrives, this page will have to do until then.
+Now, let me show you what you're getting!
+When you see it live on the [Play and Prosper](https://playandprospertherapy.com/) website, it'll sell itself, but until that day arrives, this page will have to do.

 ## Installation

+### Binary Purchasers

+Use the signed link from your purchase email, then verify the checksum before installing.

+    # paste the signed link from your purchase email
+    I18N_DOWNLOAD_URL="https://..."
+    curl -fsSL "$I18N_DOWNLOAD_URL" -o i18n

+    # compare against the SHA256 shown on your order page
+    shasum -a 256 i18n

+    chmod +x i18n
+    sudo mv i18n /usr/local/bin/i18n

+On Windows, save the `.exe` to a folder on your `PATH` and verify it in PowerShell:

+    Get-FileHash .\i18n.exe -Algorithm SHA256

+### Sponsors

-Once you've unlocked the repository, these links will work.
-If you're not signed into GitHub or you haven't sponsored the developer yet, you'll see a 404 Not Found error on each of these links.
+Once your sponsorship is active, these links work.
+If you're not signed into GitHub or your sponsorship isn't active, you'll see a 404 Not Found error on each of these links.

 | Target | Size | Checksum | &nbsp; |
 |---|---|---|---|